Second Battle of Gaza: Casualties

 Between 17 and 20 April, EEF lost 6,444 casualties.
 The infantry suffered 5,328 casualties; 2,870 of these were from the 54th (East Anglian) Division and 1,828 from the 163rd Brigade alone.
 The 52nd (Lowland) Division suffered 1,874 casualties, the 53rd (Welsh) Division 584, the Imperial Camel Brigade 345 casualties, the Imperial Mounted Division 547 casualties, and the Anzac Mounted Division 105 casualties.
 Only one brigade in each of the 52nd (Lowland) and the 54th (East Anglian) Divisions was intact or had suffered only light casualties.
 The 74th Division had not been engaged.

-Official casualty figures include 509 killed, 4,359 wounded, and 1,534 missing; including 272 prisoners of war, while unofficially the figure was much higher at 17,000.
-A slightly lower figure of 14,000 has also been claimed.
+Official casualty figures include 509 killed, 4,359 wounded, and 1,534 missing; including 272 prisoners of war,.
 The 10th Light Horse Regiment, (3rd Light Horse Brigade, Imperial Mounted Division) lost 14 officers and almost half the regiment's other ranks killed or wounded.
 Three months later on 12 July, General Allenby reported "Units are, however, below strength, and 5,150 infantry and 400 yeomanry reinforcements are required now to complete the four divisions and mounted now in the line to full strength."
 The Gaza war cemetery bears silent witness to the casualties which were much more severe than the British public was told.